Makers Boot Camp

 Counting on prototype experts, we support hardware startups on key points, as business model, prototyping and manufacturing and IP, so they can reach a high quality standard in the global market.

-Makers Boot Camp is a result of combined efforts from passionate entrepreneurs willing to share Japanese worldwide famous industrial best practices: trustable, on time and high quality.
+Makers Boot Camp is a result of combined efforts from passionate entrepreneurs willing to share Japanese worldwide famous industrial best practices: Project Management with high quality.

 We offer a full support for makers: your time is too precious to be wasted managing suppliers of your supplier.